NumberSigmaTafKsee/LV2-Stk/README.md

 * I use this for experimenting with DSP algorithms
 * It has all the essential theory of Julius Orion Smith in it

+# Octave
+* Alot of JOS uses Matlab
+* So you can use them togethor

 # Faust
 * Most of JOS is now in the Faust libraries
 * Most of the stuff is now completed better in there and other places